faysalahmed000012/level-2-assignment-2/README.md

    ```sh
    cd level-2-assignment-2
    ```
-4. Run this command (Make sure typescript is installed in your computer)
+4. Run these commands (Make sure typescript is installed in your computer)
    ```sh
    npm install
    tsc